Azat-dot/wheelFortuneApp/readme.md

 - Type name and surname and push button "Spin wheel".

-- By pushing button Spin wheel, balance will became -50 plus whatever is current win.
+- By pushing button Spin wheel, balance will become -50 plus whatever is current win.

-- When circle stops, the window will appear, where will be the win money.
+- When circle stops, the window will appear, it will be the win money.

-- By pushing "Great" totall "Balance" will update.
+- By pushing "Great" total "Balance" will update.

 - During many spins, in "Winners" list,  names of 4 top players will appear by their budgets.

-- To finish the game, need to leave or apdate window.
+- To finish the game, need to leave or update window.

-## Thechnoloies used in this project:
+## Technologies used in this project:

 - js,